ma-compbio/Phylo-HMRF/README.md

 - chromosomeID.synteny.txt shows the syntenic regions on the chromosome where Phylo-HMRF is applied.
 Each row of the chromosomeID.synteny.txt shows the start coordinate, the stop coordinate, and the length of one syntenic region, respectively, delimited by a tab character.

 - path_list.txt shows the directory where the Hi-C contact frequency files of each species are kept.
 Each row of the path_list.txt shows the directory where the Hi-C contact frequency files of one species are kept.
-The order of the dictories for the species are the same with the order of the species names in the species_name.1.txt.
+The dictories for the species are in the same order with the corresponding species names in the species_name.1.txt.
 The Hi-C contact files of one species include the Hi-C contact frequency file on each chromsome (or some chromsomes) of the corresponding species.
 Each row of the Hi-C contact frequency file includes the normalized Hi-C contact frequency between a pair of genome loci on the corresponding chromosome.
 The normalized Hi-C contact frequency file on a chromosome could be extracted from the raw genome-wide Hi-C contact frequency file of the species using tools such as Juicer Tools.
+Please name the Hi-C contact frequency file on each chromsome of a species as chromosomeID.(Resolution/1000)K.txt, e.g., chr1.50K.txt, where the chromosome is chr1 and the resolution (size of a unit genome region) is 50Kb.

 ************************************************************************************
 # Required pre-installed packages